alec-barber/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. How would you explain form validation to someone who has never programmed before?
+    It's the umpire that calls balls and strikes, without which the game would be unplayable.
+Similarly without form validation, the data could very quickly become unusable or lead to all sorts of security issues and bugs.
 1. In 1-2 sentences, define end to end testing.

 ## FAQs